 Utilize the USGS lake sampling program to measure phosphorus concentrations in the lake.
 Compare annual phosphorus concentrations to Big Green Lake’s target concentration of 15 μg/L.

 In addition to collecting data on the watershed’s stream phosphorus loading and its lake phosphorus concentration, the LMPT will track progress on implemented BMPs.
-These target reductions from various activities were discussed and outlined previouslyTable 33 and Table 34 but includes parameters such as: feet of streams restored, acres of agricultural runoff treated with a specific BMP, tons of carp removed, and/or pounds of aquatic plants removed.
+These target reductions from various activities were discussed and outlined previously in Table 33 and Table 34 and includes parameters such as: feet of streams restored, acres of agricultural runoff treated with a specific BMP, tons of carp removed, and/or pounds of aquatic plants removed.

 Additionally, total phosphorus reduction milestones will be based on the schedule found in Table 35.